 - Is it possible that even now I have lost my fervor?
 Can I see that, if so, Jesus' words to the Ephesians are directed to me, too?

 - Have I confused Christian work (outreach, counseling, fighting against sin) with a love/faith relationship with the Lord?
 Do I understand that the two are not the same?

 NEXT: The letter to Smyrna.

-If you are not a premium user, you can find the remaining lessons on Revelation in the audio series Revelation & the End of the World, or else why not just subscribe?
+If you are not a premium user, you can find the text of the remaining lessons on Revelation in the IPI audio series Revelation & the End of the World, or else why not just subscribe?